UWEMILab/uwemilab.github.io/research.md

 <!--<img src="/images/NLEIS.png" class="align-left" alt="NLEIS spectra" width="300"> -->
 ![NLEIS](/images/NLEIS_1x2.png){: style="float: right"}{:width="550px"}
 Electrochemical impedance spectroscopy (EIS) is a commonly used tool for noninvasively probing physicochemical and degradative processes in batteries and other electrochemical systems.
 Using a commercial EIS instrument, we have developed the theory and experimental approach for extracting and interpreting the information-rich second-harmonic nonlinear EIS (NLEIS) response.
-The combination of physics-based models and second harmonic NLEIS signals illuminates new physics in batteries, most prominently, the  how charge transfer symmetry depends on battery states-of-charge and degradation.
+The combination of physics-based models and second harmonic NLEIS signals illuminates new physics in batteries, most prominently, how charge transfer symmetry depends on battery states-of-charge and degradation.
 {: style="clear: right"}

 <br/>